The archive

 The Climate Adaptation Gap

-We spend billions on cutting emissions in rich countries.
-The places already being hit spend almost nothing on adapting.
-The map of need and the map of money look nothing alike.
+We spend billions cutting emissions in rich countries.
+The places already being hit spend almost nothing adapting.
+Need and money look nothing alike.

 2 May 2025 · 7 min read